gilgameshjw/hydejack-starter-kit/WORK/README.md

 #### Applications of Generative Models

-I have  brought generative models to production for weather predictions and transliteration:
+I brought generative models to production for weather predictions and transliteration:

-With JUA, we have adapted Fourier Neural Operators (FNO), Graph Neural Networks and Generative Adversarial Networks (GAN) to help JUA operate the currently most accurate precipitation weather model.
+With JUA, we adapted Fourier Neural Operators (FNO), Graph Neural Networks and Generative Adversarial Networks (GAN) to help JUA operate the currently most accurate precipitation weather model.

 I am also currently working on porting the FNO architecture to text processing.

-For Interscript, I have built generative model leveraging transformer architecture for not only transliteration but also semi automatised code production and data generation.
+For Interscript, I built generative model leveraging transformer architecture for not only transliteration but also semi automatised code production and data generation.

 #### High Dimensional computing

 Learning and computations can be accelerated using sparse binary vectors.
-I have worked on various technologies exploiting the benefits of the HD approach:
+I worked on various technologies exploiting the benefits of the HD approach:

 * combine semantic vectors with symbolic algebra
 * simpler operations mean compression and more efficient compute
 * graphs and rules encoding/modelling
 * Interplay HDC / Deep Learning

-This work has been applied to multiple business cases like text processing, patient profiles modelling as well as fuzzy GPS trajectory modelling and matching.
+This work was applied to multiple business cases like text processing, patient profiles modelling as well as fuzzy GPS trajectory modelling and matching.

 #### Applications of Language Models